Are you ready for peak dating season?

 There’s obviously never a wrong time to meet guys, go on dates, or just hook up and get off, but is there a best time?
 Is there a peak dating season for gay men?

-The short answer is yes, and we’re about to hit the ultimate peak – Summer.
+The short answer is yes, and we’re about to hit the ultimate peak – Spring.

 What do the numbers tell us?